anna-filou/anna-filou.github.io/now.md

 In this page you can find out what is going on in my life at the moment.
 Inspired by the [Now Now Now Project](https://nownownow.com/about).

+---

 ## 🌍 Current Location
 - Vienna, Austria 🇦🇹
-- Moving to a new apartment in the city center! 🛋️📦🚚
+- Just moved into a new apartment in the city center! 🛋️📦🚚

 While I'm here I do my best not to eat a lot of junk (🍰🍫🍪) and hope to keep it up regardless of my location.

+It's get harder though, with all the cool shops in the center.

 ---